JackieZhai/JackieZhai.github.io/_posts/2024-10-06-SegNeuron.md

 During training, we predict both neuron affinities and foreground masks via two decoders $$S_1$$ and $$S_2$$We used the cross entropy loss for $$\mathcal{L}^{sup}$$.

-## Instance Segmentation

-Foreground-restricted Segmentation
+### Instance Segmentation: foreground-restricted segmentation

 To mask noise values, we filter background voxels of predicted affinity maps using predicted foreground masks as the threshold.
 Such foreground-restricted affinities then serve as input for graph-based instance segmentation.